semartinez147/choppit/docs/README.md

 	- I would like to add the [Open Dyslexic](http://www.opendyslexic.org) font to increase accessibility.

 - Figure out how to display the right ingredient (and only the right ingredient) as a pop-up while cooking.
+    - I plan to do this using Apache OpenNLP.
+I have found some useful datasets, but will need to do a significant amount of work to adapt them.
+This will have to be a distant-future stretch goal.
-	- An alternative to my original idea is to have a "Cooking mode" that displays Steps full-screen, then opens an AlertDialog with a checklist of Ingredients, so they can be cleared one at a time.
+	- An alternative to my original idea is to have a "Cooking mode" that displays Steps full-screen and opens an AlertDialog with a checklist of Ingredients, so they can be cleared one at a time.

 #### Bugs & Errors